Alekhyaanelluri/Final_Project_ECI586/README.md

-Predicting Bank Term Deposit Subscriptions Using Machine Learning in R This project leverages statistical learning techniques in R to predict whether a client will subscribe to a term deposit based on data from a Portuguese bank's telemarketing campaigns.
+Predicting Bank Term Deposit Subscriptions Using Machine Learning in R

+This project leverages statistical learning techniques in R to predict whether a client will subscribe to a term deposit based on data from a American bank's telemarketing campaigns.

 Project Overview
 Term deposits are a significant source of income for banks.
 This project aims to optimize telemarketing campaigns by identifying customers most likely to subscribe to a term deposit, reducing costs and improving efficiency.
 The analysis includes data wrangling, exploratory data analysis, and predictive modeling using techniques like Random Forests.